EnhancedNetwork/TOHE-Docs/options/Impostors/Hindering/Pitfall.md

   * Set the Maximum amount of Pitfalls that can be in a match
 * Trap Cooldown
   * Set how long a Pitfall needs to wait to use their Ability
+* Number of Traps that can be set
+  * Set how many Traps the Pitfall can set down
-* Number of Players that can be caught per trap
+* Number of Players that can be caught per Trap
-  * Set how many players can be caught in a trap
+  * Set how many players can be caught in a Trap
-* Time the Trap Remains Active
+* Time the Trap remains active
   * Set how long the trap remains active
 * Trap Radius
   * Set how big the trap is